mooffie/flag_clear/README.md

-The [Flag][1] module has one omission: when an item is flagged by several users (assuming it's a non-global flag), there's no easy way to unclear all these flaggings at once.
+The [Flag][1] module has one omission: when an item is flagged by several users (assuming it's a non-global flag), there's no easy way to clear all these flaggings at once.
 This module provides a "Reset link" field for Views for doing this.

 Note: This module does **not** display this link under each node, but